voltangle/ggoraa/README.md

 Hi, I am GGorAA, Middle Swift on iOS/macOS, Junior embedded C/C++, and Junior Rust software engineer!

-I also fly FPV quads, like photography and videography, ride an electric unicycle (EUC), and is obsessed with making new things!
+I also fly FPV quads, like photography and videography, ride an electric unicycle (EUC), love Kawasaki motorcycles, and is obsessed with making new things, both physical and virtual!

 ## Technology and tools 🛠